Cannabis License Radar: New York New-Licensee Alerts & Leads avatar

 Share

-Cannabis License Radar watches newly-issued New York cannabis licenses and delivers each new licensee to you as a clean, deduplicated alert row with the full business-development payload, pulled from the New York Office of Cannabis Management (OCM) official open-data feed on your own schedule.
-Name the license types, county or region you care about; every scheduled run finds the licenses issued since the last run and hands you the new ones.
-It runs on the Apify platform, so you get API access, scheduling, integrations and monitoring for free, and there is nothing to log into and no key to manage.
+Cannabis License Radar watches newly issued New York cannabis licenses and delivers each new licensee as one deduplicated alert row: entity name, license type, county and region, issue date, license number and business purpose.
+It reads the official open-data feed published by the New York Office of Cannabis Management (OCM).
+Name the license types, county or region you care about and put it on whatever schedule you like; every run finds the licenses issued since the last run and hands you the new ones.
+It runs on the Apify platform, so API access, scheduling, integrations and monitoring come with it, and because the OCM feed is public there is no login or API key to manage.

 What does Cannabis License Radar do?

-New York issues adult-use cannabis licenses in a steady, lumpy stream: retail dispensaries, microbusinesses, cultivators, processors and distributors, roughly twenty a month statewide (24 to 38 across the full months measured, self-probed from the OCM feed at data.ny.gov/resource/jskf-tt3q, 2026-07-06).
-Each new licensee is a fresh business that needs banking, insurance, point-of-sale, security, real estate, packaging and legal help, and just over half of recent issuance is not retail (52%, same probe), so the storefront and menu monitors miss them.
+New York issues adult-use cannabis licenses across retail dispensaries, microbusinesses, cultivators, processors and distributors, and the pace is uneven: about 25 a month on average over 2026's full months, ranging from 6 in June to 39 in February (probed from the OCM feed at data.ny.gov/resource/jskf-tt3q on 2026-08-11).
+Each one is a new business that has to line up banking, insurance, point-of-sale and real estate.
+Just over half of recent issuance is not retail (51% across May through July 2026, same probe), and storefront and menu monitors only watch the retail side.

 This actor turns the state's own OCM Current Licenses dataset into a standing watch.
 You define a filter once, put it on a schedule, and each run:

-- Compares the result against your filter's memory and delivers only the newly-issued licensees you have not seen before.
+3. Compares the result against your filter's memory and delivers only the newly issued licensees you have not seen before.

 Why use Cannabis License Radar?

-- Deduplicated and forward-looking.
-You are alerted once per licensee, from the day you start watching, never a wall of old back-catalog.
+• Deduplicated and forward-looking.
+You are alerted once per licensee, starting the day you enroll the filter, so you never get a dump of old licenses.

 How to use Cannabis License Radar

-ny-nonretail).
-This names the watch so its memory persists across your scheduled runs. - Run it once.
-The first run establishes a baseline of the licenses already issued for your filter and charges nothing.
-It watches forward from that moment.
+3. Run it once.
+The first run establishes a baseline of the licenses already issued for your filter, charges nothing, and watches forward from that moment.

 Worked example